LukaszPasich/Anaconda-MAA-MS1/README.md

 #### Site Map
 The website is simple enough that I chose a hierarchical tree structure for it.
-It is a standard structure with reduced complexity and any down sides this type of structure might have for mobile phone use are mitigated by the fact that each branch in this case is only one page long.
+It is a standard structure with reduced complexity and any down sides this type of structure might have for mobile phone use are mitigated by the fact that each branch in this case is only one page deep.
 <img src="assets/images_readme/ms1-readme-ux-sitemap.jpg" alt="Anaconda MAA website site map">

 #### User Flow